AbdessNassihi/CNC-machine-project/README.md

 ## Description

-This code is designed for lifting one glass to place it on top of another glass without spilling.
+This code is designed to direct motors for lifting one glass to place it on top of another glass without spilling.